radiantlogic-v8/documentation-new/documentation/tuning/cache-connector-properties.md

 >[!warning]
 >This connector type does not detect delete operations.
 If you have a need to detect and propagate delete operations from the database, you should choose a different connector type.
 However, for Salesforce backends, delete operations can be detected because a delete operation is detected when the `isActive` attribute is set to `false`.
 >This connector type does not differentiate between `ADD` and `UPDATE` operations.
 All events are processed as `UPDATE` operations.
-You can customize the transformation logic to dictate how the `UPDATE` operations should be handled on the target (e.g. translated into an `INSERT`,etc.).

 For each database object that is a publisher of changes, a new/changed row in the table must have a timestamp column associated with it.